 - Kwanzaa – Dec 26 – Jan 1

-If you’re one of those blessed businesses that have not been affected by the shutdowns, take time to do something special for your customers.
-If you are trying to get back up and running, let your customers know how you’re doing with a holiday email or even a physical greeting card.
+If you’re one of those blessed businesses that have not been affected by the pandemic, take time to do something special for your customers.
+If you are still trying to get back up and running, let your customers know how you’re doing with a holiday email or even a physical greeting card.